Course Title: Deep Learning

 Teacher Guided Hours (face to face): 48 per semester

-Teacher-guided learning will include pre-recorded lecture videos to present main concepts, small-class tutorials to reinforce those concepts, and supervised computer laboratory sessions to support programming practice under guidance from an instructor.
+Teacher-guided learning will include lectures to present main concepts, small-class tutorials to reinforce those concepts, and supervised computer laboratory sessions to support programming practice under guidance from an instructor.

 Learner Directed Hours: 72 per semester